Role of Pets in Human Disease

 Pets such as dogs, cats, rabbits, rodents, reptiles, and birds can all spread diseases to humans.
-Disease may be spread when touching an infected pet, or by coming into contact with their feces, urine and saliva.
+Disease may be spread when touching an infected pet, or by coming into contact with their feces, urine, saliva, or food.
 While disease does not happen very often, and is usually mild, severe disease can occur.
 Infections that can be spread from animals to humans include:

 - E. coli

 You may also come into contact with other animals that are not normally kept as pets such as cows, horses, goats or pigs.
 These animals can also spread diseases.
 For more information on diseases that these animals can spread, see HealthLinkBC File #61b Petting Zoo and Open Farm Visits.

 People at risk of serious problems from some of these infections include:

 - young children;

 - people with weakened immune systems from HIV/AIDS, cancer treatment, steroid therapy or organ or bone marrow transplant.

 How can I prevent infections?